Sure Dividend

 The company also boasts an outstanding dividend increase streak of 48 consecutive years.

-Clorox posted second quarter earnings on February 3rd, 2026, and results were mixed.
-The company saw $1.39 in adjusted earnings-per-share, which missed estimates by four cents.
+Clorox posted third quarter earnings on April 30th, 2026, and results were slightly better than expected.
+The company saw adjusted earnings-per-share of $1.64, which was a dime ahead of estimates.

 Click here to download our most recent Sure Analysis report on CLX (preview of page 1 of 3 shown below):

-High Dividend Stock For The Long Run #6: Comcast Corp.
-(CMCSA)
+High Dividend Stock For The Long Run #5: Prudential Financial (PRU)

 High Dividend Stock For The Long Run #5: Enterprise Products Partners LP (EPD)